ledisdb/ledisdb/README.md

         sh build_leveldb.sh

-    It will default install leveldb at /usr/local/leveldb and snappy at /usr/local/snappy
+    It will default install leveldb at /usr/local/leveldb and snappy at /usr/local/snappy.

+    LedisDB use the modification LevelDB for better performance, see [here](https://github.com/siddontang/ledisdb/wiki/leveldb-source-modification).

 + Set LEVELDB_DIR and SNAPPY_DIR to the actual install path in dev.sh.